Rising scores on 2-pointer, No. 20 Utah tops No. 7 USC 43-42

 Associated Press

-SALT AKE CITY (AP) — Time was dwindling but the decision had already been made as Cameron Rising drove Utah down the field against previously unbeaten Southern California.
+SALT LAKE CITY (AP) — Time was dwindling but the decision had already been made as Cameron Rising drove Utah down the field against previously unbeaten Southern California.

 “We were going to keep the ball in Cam’s hands,” Utes coach Kyle Whittingham said.
 “And if we score and time is close to expiring, we were going for 2, no question.”